Everest Base Camp Trek with Helicopter Return

 EBC Trek with Helicopter Return to Lukla Cost Includes

-• Meals: Three meals with Tea a day during the trek.
+Meals: Three meals per day during the trek with tea

 EBC Trek with Helicopter Return to Lukla Cost Excludes